 Category Archives: Turbo Integrator

-The MONTH function in TM1 allows us to extract the number representing the Month from a date.
+The YEAR function in TM1 allows us to extract the number representing the Year from a date.
 Here we explain it’s syntax and give an example combining it with the DATE function.